josantonius/chatgpt-discord-bot/README.md

 [![License](https://img.shields.io/github/license/josantonius/chatgpt-discord-bot)](LICENSE)

 A bot designed for a small Discord channel among friends.
 This bot allows assigning a distinct personality to each user and maintaining the context of previous questions and answers.
+It also has the ability to view and understand images, so that one or more images can be attached to the message.
 It's powered by OpenAI's ChatGPT models.

 ## Requirements